 Why choose this subject?

 Students will learn how to express thoughts and ideas through the skilful manipulation of photographic media.
 They will learn about a variety of photography genres and art movements to help develop their own themes and projects.
 Students will also learn how to use both digital and film cameras, working in both the Photoshop suite and the dark room.
-Visits to London galleries twice a year support the course.
+Visits to galleries twice a year support the course.

 How will this subject be delivered?